welcome.

 • Sometimes, thoughts of ending therapy can mean therapy has touched on something important, and, in these cases, hopefully you give yourself the chance in therapy to understand what’s happening for you.

-But, at some point, you will start to think about ending therapy because you’ve accomplished what you came for and your life is on a better course.
+But, at some point, you’ll start to think about ending therapy because you’ve accomplished what you came for and your life is on a better course.
 When that happens, please don’t rush.
-You might be compelled to, but it’s an important phase of therapy that needs time to unfold and talk about.
+You might be compelled to, but it’s an important phase of therapy that needs time to unfold.

 Let your therapist know well in advance that you’re thinking about ending.
-When the time comes, agree on a date for your last session.
-Then plan to do meaningful work in the time leading up to it.
-You can expect things to come up that haven’t come up before since you haven’t ended this course of therapy before.
+When the time comes, you can agree on a date for your last session.
+Then you can plan to do meaningful work in the time leading up to it.
+Things will come up that haven’t come up before.
+A thoughtful, deliberate ending is a significant opportunity.

 When you’re ready, please reach out.
 I’d be happy to hear from you.